-This entails the development of Fairtrade-wide HREDD policies, key processes, services and messaging, and implementation support for Fairtrade Member Organisations, Fairtrade International and FLOCERT.
+This entails the development of Fairtrade-wide HREDD policies, key processes, services and messaging, and facilitation, advice and implementation support for Fairtrade Member Organisations, Fairtrade International and FLOCERT.

 2. Ways of Working and Composition

 The Centre cherishes a solution-oriented mentality, aiming to develop HREDD services in an agile manner.